 Like other National Cancer Institute large-scale genomics initiatives, the Cancer Genome Characterization Initiative (CGCI) is a community resource project.
 After validation, data are rapidly made available for use by other researchers.
 To act in accord with the Fort Lauderdale principles and support the continued prompt public release of large-scale genomic data prior to publication, researchers preparing manuscripts that (1) contain descriptions of CGCI data and/or (2) are of comparable scope to an initial CGCI disease-specific comprehensive global analysis publication, are required to coordinate their independent reports with CGCI's publication schedule.
 Journal editors who receive such manuscripts are strongly encouraged to contact the Office of Cancer Genomic (OCG; firstname.lastname@example.org) to ensure that their publication timeline is in line with CGCI.

-Use of CGCI Data in Manuscripts Prior to Initial CGCI Disease-Specific Integrated Analysis Publication
+Use of CGCI Data in Manuscripts Prior to Publication of Initial CGCI Disease-Specific Integrated Analysis

 Similar to standard practices of other large-scale genomic projects, the National Cancer Institute does not consider the deposition of CGCI data into its own data portal or public databases as the equivalent of publication in a peer-reviewed journal.
 Therefore, although the data are available to others, the data producers consider these data as unpublished and expect that the data will be used in accord with standard scientific etiquette and practices concerning unpublished data.